complexorganizations/ghost-manager/.github/readme.md

 ---
 ### Q&A
 Why not use the offical installation?
-- We recommend that you use the official installer, but if you are looking for more features or support for more distros than welcome my children, this is a community led manager.
+- We recommend that you use the official installer, but if you are looking for more features or support for more distros than welcome my children, this is a community lead manager.

 What can you do that the official ghost cannot?
 - Support on almost any distro